Josh Powell had gone for an unexpected winter camping trip.

 Officers found no sign of a struggle.
 They noticed family’s minivan was missing from the garage.
 When Ellis walked through the house, he found Susan Cox Powell’s purse sitting on the bedroom dresser.

 “Her wallet’s in there, her ID’s in there, her keys are in there,” Ellis said.
 “You could tell there’s no credit cards missing or anything like that.
 No cash is missing.
 She had jewelry in the bathroom and the bedroom.
 None of that appeared to be missing.”

 In the living room, Ellis noticed two box fans blowing air at a damp spot on the couch.
 It appeared as though the couch had recently been cleaned.

-Josh’s return with the boys should have come as a relief.
+Josh Powell’s return with the boys should have come as a relief.
 There was a problem though.
-Susan was still missing.
+Susan Powell was still missing.
 Josh said he had no idea where she was.

-Ellis asked Josh to accompany him to the department’s west side substation for an interview that evening.
+Detective Ellis Maxwell asked Josh to accompany him to the West Valley City police department’s west side substation for an interview that evening.

 Ellis pressed Josh for details about the camping trip.
 Josh said he’d left his home between 1:30 and 2 a.m. that morning, driving his minivan down the Pony Express Trail.

 “How far down the Pony Express did you go?”
 Ellis asked.